Kongulu Mobutu: Flight from revolution

 In April 1997, as forces led by Laurent-Désiré Kabila advanced towards Zaire's capital, Kinshasa, it is alleged that Kongulu Mobutu compiled a list of 500 of his father's opponents who were to be assassinated.
-When troops entered the city on May 17, Defense Minister, General Donatien Mahele Lieko Bokungu tried to negotiate and was shot dead; it has been claimed that Kongulu had a role in his killing at Camp Tshashi.
-Kongulu will be later clear of these accusations.
+When troops entered the city on May 17, Defense Minister, General Donatien Mahele Lieko Bokungu tried to negotiate and was shot dead.
+It has been claimed that Kongulu had a role in his killing at Camp Tshashi, but Kongulu would later be cleared of these accusations.

 It is revealed that Kongulu was the one who came to cover General Mahele's body.
 He came after the action and senior Commanders of the DSP were present during assassination.
 Kongulu had no influence on DSP soldiers.
 He was the last most famous person of Mobutu's regime to leave Kinshasa on 17 May 1997, after he tried unsuccessfully to defend his father's rule (he commanded his father's bodyguards to the frontline).
 Kongulu fled across the border to Brazzaville later that day while rebels were almost 10 km away from the beach.
 His house was ransacked by soldiers and civilians.